alirezarezaeikalat/mit-6.0001/readMe.txt

             [ATTENTION]
-            it is possible to avoid copying the list and make the bisection search logarthmic.
+            it is possible to avoid copying the list and make the bisection search logarithmic.

             def bisection_search(L, e):
                   def bisection_search_helper(L, e, low, high):